Bafta confusion as Carey Mulligan incorrectly named Best Supporting Actress winner

 ‘This is a bad moment’: Carey Mulligan incorrectly named Best Supporting Actress winner at Baftas

-Gasps were heard among the audience at London’s Royal Festival Hall
+Gasps were heard among the audience at London’s Royal Festival Hall, but the moment was cut out of the TV broadcast

 There was confusion at the Baftas on Sunday night (19 February) as Carey Mulligan was incorrectly named winner of the Best Supporting Actress award.